mukhtar-github/T101-Crafting-Conference-Abstracts/T101: Crafting Conference Abstracts.md

 ### Abstract Workshop Exercise

 Now that you've done some great work thinking about your talk, let's bang out a draft of an abstract, and you can go back and take ideas from everything we've done so far.
 This is going to be a four or five sentence paragraph.
-We can make it amazing later, but for now, tell us what the talk is about.
-Tell us who will most benefit from the talk and tell us why it matters.
-Tell us who is telling us, and finally, tease the good stuff, the secret, the bright and shiny thing, or what is valuable in the talk.
+We can make it amazing later, but for now;

+* Tell us what the talk is about.
+* Tell us who will most benefit from the talk.
+* And tell us why it matters.
+* Tell us who is telling us.
+* And finally, tease the good stuff, the secret, the bright and shiny thing, or what is valuable in the talk.